Asabeneh/30-Days-Of-React/08_Day_States/08_states.md

 ```

 Both button work well, but we need to re-structure the code well.
 Let us create separate methods in the component.
-If you want to see it live check it [here][https://codepen.io/asabeneh/full/jjdwyom]

 ```js
 // index.js